Past Attendee Oct 2019

 An investment in advancing your career is a life-changing decision.
 By joining Cranfield University’s global reputation you will be taking your first steps to building strong relationships with some of the world’s most prestigious companies in industry.
 Cranfield University can open doors for you.

-About University of Greenwich
+About University of Essex

 About Heriot-Watt University